 What does the DOL consider a Direct Care Worker?

-According to the DOL, Direct Care Workers are workers who provide home care services, such as CNAs, home health aides and personal care aides.
+, Direct Care Workers are workers who provide home care services, such as CNAs, home health aides and personal care aides.
 The DOL also considers caregivers and companions to be Direct Care Workers.

 What are the basic pay requirements laid out by the DOL for Direct Care Workers?

 As of January 2015, you must pay the federal minimum wage and overtime to any direct care worker you employ, regardless of whether you are a joint or sole employer.
 The duties of the direct care worker have no bearing on this requirement.